Céline Estienny head of responsible marketing & communication at Phononic Vibes tells us about performance and noise control.

 Céline Estienny: I’m fine, thank you.
 Adapting to this situation is an everyday life challenge and working from remote can change the way of interacting with people but we can evolve and adapt to new kinds and modalities of a working environment and the best will come out of it.

-Tell us about you, your career, and how you founded Phononic Vibes.
+Tell us about you, your career, and how you joined Phononic Vibes.

 Céline Estienny: At Phononic Vibes, I’m Responsible for Marketing & Communication and more particularly I deal with building Phononic Vibes’ image both internally and externally that fits and represents the activities of the company and more precisely our vision and ambition of reinventing Silence with a new innovative technology called MetaMaterials.